mwarning/l701/README.md

 # l701

-l701 is an old project name of mine to create a programming language that fulfills what I feel is lacking in modern programming languages.
+l701 is an old project name of mine to create a programming language, hence named l701, that fulfills what I feel is lacking in modern programming languages.
 The name is a reference to the paper "The Next 700 Programming Languages" by P. J. Landin. :-)

+ln contrast to building a language on top of logic as done in functional programm languages, l701 is meant to constist of a core language based on processor primitives (if, goto .. mostly portable assembler) that allow to go even more low level than C. E.g. to write calling conventions.
+High language contructs are implemented as part of compile time methods and allow to build a strongly typed high level language that enables memory safety with (hopefully) zero overhead abstractions.

 High level features with no particular order: